Samuel Shearn (UK)

 Life After Ertegun House

-Upon graduation from the MPhil with Distinction, I was accepted onto the DPhil in Theology at Worcester College for a two-year AHRC Scholarship, and was Alumnus in residence at Ertegun House for those two years.
-The DPhil project is an intellectual and theological biography of theologian Paul Tillich’s time as a student, young pastor, and army chaplain in the First World War, with special reference to his earliest sermons.
-I analyse Tillich’s sermons against the background of his biography, intellectual development, and Germany’s cultural and political history, with the aim of producing a historically interesting, English-language portrait of a German army chaplain that contributes to our understanding of theology, piety and politics at the beginning of the 20th Century.
-The working title is “Pastor Tillich: The Justification of the Doubter".
+Upon graduation from the MPhil, with Distinction, I was accepted onto the DPhil in Theology at Worcester College for a two-year AHRC Scholarship, and was Alumnus in residence at Ertegun House for those two years.
+The DPhil project was an intellectual and theological biography of theologian Paul Tillich’s time as a student, young pastor, and army chaplain in the First World War, with special reference to his earliest sermons.
+I analysed Tillich’s sermons against the background of his biography, intellectual development, and Germany’s cultural and political history, with the aim of producing a historically interesting, English-language portrait of a German army chaplain that contributes to our understanding of theology, piety and politics at the beginning of the 20th Century.
+It’s now published with OUP: “Pastor Tillich: The Justification of the Doubter".

 When my AHRC funding ran out, I moved to Marburg, Germany to continue my DPhil research.
-While in Germany, I have spent some time working part-time as a pastor alongside my studies.
-However, I am now employed as a researcher (Wissenschaftlicher Mitarbeiter) at the University of Rostock where I teach Systematic Theology to future teachers and pastors.
+I spent some time working part-time as a pastor alongside my studies, but from 2018 I was employed as a researcher and lecturer (Wissenschaftlicher Mitarbeiter) at the University of Rostock.
+In 2023 I moved to the University of Mainz, where I continue to teach Systematic Theology to future teachers and pastors while exploring the topic of consolation for my habilitation research project.